vmware-archive/nsx-ci-pipeline/README.md

 system_domain: <YOUR WILDCARD DNS MAPPED TO ERT VIP FOR SYSTEM URL> #REQUIRED example: sys.domain.local
 apps_domain: <YOUR WILDCARD DNS MAPPED TO ERT VIP FOR DEFAULT APPS URL> #REQUIRED example: apps.domain.local

+## Isolation Segment domains (comma separated)
+## can be blank if there are no isolation segment
+iso_apps_domains:          # Example: zone1.domain.local,zone2.domain.local,zone3.domain.local

 skip_cert_verify: true

 ## Leave the ips blank for ERT Static IP's - will be filled using nsx-gen generated config